artemka-sh/altair_rpg/README.md

-This is an abandoned project and there is nothing to see here.
-Although he helped me a lot
+This is an abandoned project and there is nothing to see here.  although he helped me with some things